-- Current CPR Healthcare provider or CPR Heartsaver certification from one of the following: o American Heart Association o American Red Cross Rescuer o Military Training Network.
+- Must have a current Healthcare Provider CPR course completion card prior to hire and/or placement in job from one of the following: American Heart Association, American Red Cross Rescuer, Military Training Network.

 Skills or Special Abilities:

-- Must be able to demonstrate effective supervisory skills including: analytical skills, organizational management, and documents appropriately.
+- Must be able to demonstrate time management, organizational and interpersonal skills.

-- Must be able to demonstrate oral and written skills via Word, Excel, and Power Point.
+- Must be able to demonstrate oral and written communication skills.

-- Must be able to demonstrate patient focused care and valued behaviors.
+- Must be able to demonstrate patient centered/patient valued behaviors.